iolla-net/running-pace-conversion-chart/README.md

 **[Running Pace Conversion Chart](http://wachilt.github.io/running-pace-conversion-chart/)**

 A Garmin fēnix serves as my personal 'on-board' bio-interface.
-It's instrumentation and sensor array yield the physiological metrics, telemetry and local environmental data required to *fuzzily* estimate net pace and predict finish time during a run.
+It's sensor array yields the physiological metrics, telemetry and local environmental data required to *fuzzily* estimate net pace and predict finish time during a run.

 However, I also like to 'preflight' speed, distance and time more accurately when aiming for a PR, particularly when running a familiar route.
 This simple static **[chart](http://wachilt.github.io/running-pace-conversion-chart/)** allows me to do just that.